careers-leela/StockMarket/Readme.md

 **Service Layer**

--   **StockService\
-    **Encapsulates the core business logic including:
+-   StockService -  Encapsulates the core business logic including:
     -   DTO transformations
-    -   Price aggregation
     -   Delegation to the repository for persistence

--   **Repository Layer\
-    **Uses Npgsql to interact directly with the PostgreSQL database, executing parameterized queries securely and efficiently.
+-   Repository Layer - Uses Npgsql to interact directly with the PostgreSQL database executing parameterized queries securely and efficiently.

 ----------------------------------------------------------------------